 What is the average salary in New York, NY?

-Here are some average salaries for different roles in New York:
+Here are some common salary ranges for various professions in New York, NY:

 What are the best paying jobs in New York, NY?